— 5 Min Read —

 Artist’s Bio

-Committed to the history and imagination of Mediterranean culture, De Mitri is present in prestigious national and international exhibitions (Budapest, Stockholm, Osaka, Samothrace Island, Ajdovscina, Porto Alegre, Philadelphia, Sarajevo, Berlin).
+Committed to the history and imagination of Mediterranean culture, De Mitri is present in prestigious national and international exhibitions (Budapest, Stockholm, Osaka, Samothrace Island, Ajdovščina, Porto Alegre, Philadelphia, Sarajevo, Berlin).
 These include the XV Quadriennale di Roma; LII and LIV Biennali di Venezia (J. Beuys.
 Difesa della natura; Sguardo contemporaneo; Padiglione Italia); Biennale del Fin del Mundo 2014/2015, Mar del Plata, Argentina; I Biennale Arte & Industria.
 Utopia and Reality, Labin, Croatia; Enviromental Art Festival Lakonia: arthumanature topos 2007, Sparta and Geraki (Greece).
 In 2016 he was awarded the 57th Premio Campigna.

-Artist’s Video
+Artist’s Statement

 We will process the personal data you have supplied in accordance with our privacy policy.